 - Available after your trip has started

-Because of this, the US dollar is used interchangeably with the Riel across Cambodia.
-As a general rule, for any purchase over a dollar, use dollars, for any purchase under a dollar, use Riel.
-You can use dollars for smaller purchases but you’ll get the change in Riel and the exchange rate will always be in the favour of the vendor!
+Because of this, the US dollar is used interchangeably with the riel across Cambodia.
+As a general rule, for any purchase over a dollar, use dollars and for any purchase under a dollar, use riel.
+You can use dollars for smaller purchases but you’ll get the change in riel and the exchange rate will always be in the favour of the vendor!

 Cambodia Currency Conversions